fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 For the **Project Management** subject:

-* **50%:** Active participation and engagement with the given roles.
-Part of it will be our observation, part of it will be self and peer evaluation within the teams.
+* **50%:** Active participation and engagement with the given roles —part of it will be our observation, part of it will be self and peer evaluation within the teams.
-* **30%:** Confidence in the presentation of the results.
+* **30%:** Delivery of the presentation of the results.
 * **20%:** Creativity, feasibility and accuracy of the deliverables.

-The hackathon will count for **15% of the final mark for the subject**.
-(The final mark for the subject is then 30% project management and ethics + 30% group project + 25% guest lectures + 15% hackathon)
+Remember that hackathon will count for [**25% of the final mark for the subject**.](https://www.udg.edu/ca/estudia/oferta-formativa/Oferta-dassignatures/Detall-assignatura?curs=2022&codia=3501MO3316#avaluacioQualificacio)

 Colleague evaluation forms: